Please ensure Javascript is enabled for purposes of website accessibility

 Background

-SWAP is led by the Stanford Center for Innovation in Global Health, in partnership with the Notation in Science Communication and Master’s in Environmental Communication programs – as well as with the Human & Planetary Health Initiative based in the Woods Institute for the Environment.
+SWAP is led by the Stanford Center for Innovation in Global Health and the Stanford Center for Human & Planetary Health, in partnership with the Notation in Science Communication and Master’s in Environmental Communication programs.

 How SWAP Works